cognitive-engineering-lab/mdbook-quiz/README.md

 Then `mdbook build` should correctly embed the quiz.

+> Note: due to limitations of mdBook (see mdBook#1087), the `mdbook-quiz` preprocessor will copy files into your book's source directory under a subdirectory named `mdbook-quiz`.
+I recommend adding this directory to your `.gitignore`.

 ## Quiz schema

 A quiz is a list of questions, and each question must be a pre-defined question type.
 See `mdbook/js/lib/questions` for the set of questions.
 Feel free to add your own!